ech3lon42/trulymodularworkflow/Readme.md

 **_Rethinking the way we use ComfyUI_**

+A ComfyUI workflow that uses the latest and greatest community nodes in innovative ways to achieve complete control over the execution.

 ## Main features:
 ### Breaks up the workflow into functional parts called modules (or stages).